Ypsilanti Water Tower: Structure

 The exterior was designed in the popular Queen Anne style of the period.
 Queen Anne design was less formal than other popular styles at the time; instead it experimented with different shapes particularly towers.
 Queen Anne buildings also often had more decoration than this structure.

 Bust of Demetrius Ypsilanti.
 Note cross in stonework over the entrance.

 The stone tower is located at the highest point of elevation of the city on Summit Street.
 The tower is made of Joliet limestone.
 The tower is 147 ft tall, has an 85 ft base.
 The substructure walls taper from a thickness of 40 in at the bottom to 24 in at the top.
 The reservoir holds a 250,000 USgal steel tank.
 When it was erected it had a dual purpose.
 Not only did it store water but the falling water also generated electricity for the city street lamps at night.

 A marble bust of Demetrios Ypsilantis stands between a Greek and a U.S. flag at the base of the water tower.
 The city of Ypsilanti is named after this hero of the Greek War of Independence.

 Present day

-The tower has long been a source of humor for comedians in the Ann Arbor–Ypsilanti area, for its phallic shape; it has been nicknamed "the Brick Dick".
+The phallic shape of the Ypsilanti Water Tower long been a source of humor in Ann Arbor and Ypsilanti, where it is nicknamed "the Brick Dick".
+The tower was ranked as the World's Most Phallic Building by Cabinet Magazine in 2003.
 An urban legend holds that the tower will crumble if a virgin graduates from nearby Eastern Michigan University.
-In 2003 Cabinet magazine ranked the tower as the World's Most Phallic Building.